ohir/here/README.md

     func(bool, string, ...interface{}) bool, // Pif
 )
 ```
-Function `Verbose(V bool) (Dump, Printf, If)`  returns package functions guarded by the boolean flag.
+Function `Verbose(V bool) (Dump, Printf, Pif)`  returns package functions guarded by the boolean flag.
 If passed flag is false, no-op stubs of all functions are returned instead of printing ones.
 Optional `io.StringWriter` can be provided after the flag to set printers output:
 ``` go
 	D, P, Pif := here.Verbose(true, &builder)  // print to strings.Builder.
 	// or